 Unrealised gains and losses on investments recognised in the year represent the difference between the fair value at the balance sheet date and their purchase price or, if they have previously been fair valued, their fair value at the last balance sheet date.
 The movement in unrealised gains and losses recognised in the year also includes the reversal of unrealised gains and losses recognised in earlier accounting periods in respect of investment disposals in the current period.

-System of Governance Risk Profile Valuation for Solvency Purposes Capital Management Other Information Business and Performance Summary
+Risk Profile Valuation for Solvency Purposes Business and Performance System of Governance Capital Management Other Information Summary

 A.4 Performance of Other Activities

 Nothing to report.